 © 2021 BANBURY GLIDING CLUB

-Two club single-seat gliders and around 20 privately owned gliders, launched by our EuroFOX tug aircraft.
+There are two club single-seat gliders (Grob Astirs) and around 20 privately owned gliders, launched by our EuroFOX tug aircraft.

 The club operates at weekends and bank holidays throughout the year, together with some midweek days over the summer months, especially when suitable soaring conditions occur.

-The members of the club vary from teenagers – it is possible to fly solo at age 14 – right up to those in retirement; Banbury Gliding Club members and gliding instructors come from all walks of life, sharing a common love for silent flight.
+Banbury Gliding Club members and gliding instructors come from many walks of life and all have a shared a passion for flying.
+The club caters for a wide range of ages, from teenagers – it is possible to fly solo at age 14 – right up to those in retirement.
 Consequently, a real mixture of flying occurs at the airfield, with some learning to fly in Club two-seaters locally to the airfield, whilst others compete, flying cross-country in modern high performance aircraft, often for hundreds of miles; others enjoy aerobatics, instructing, or flying the tug aircraft that launches the gliders.